annahanslc/ames-housing-data/README.md

 ##### *Observations*
 1. 🥰 **Quality** indicators, including OverallQual, ExterQual, BsmtQual, KitchenQual, and FireplaceQual have strong correlations to SalePrice.
 These indicators are on a range from Poor to Excellent, which required a certain amount of subjective judgement from an observer.
 Although it is a subjective decision, or perhaps, it is precisely because it is someone's opinion, they are highly correlated to the SalePrice.
-This tells us that:
+This indicates that:
     1. A buyer of the home will likely exhibit a similar judgement call on the quality on the home, and be possibly swayed, and/or be emotionally affected, by things that are difficult to quantity using numbers or statistics.
     2. Quality features should not be overlooked due to their subjective nature, but instead, can be further expanded to get an even better understanding of the home's selling value.
     3. Since there are currently no features in the dataset to capture the quality of bathrooms, I would recommend adding BathsOverallQual to the data gathering process, and then incorporate it into this model.